farhat-lab/DependentMutations/README.md

   - **03.analyze_pvalues.ipynb** - Creates tables of hits that are related to antibiotic resistance

-Due to large file sizes the input files and output data are not hosted on gihub.
-You can download them below:

 ### Download the intermediate and output data here: <future_link>

 ### Download the input data here: <future_link>

-Note that the input data is from other publications that should be cited accordingly:
+Note that the input data is from two other publications that should be cited accordingly:

   - Comas et al, Nat Gen, 2013 10.1038/ng.1038 (M. tuberculosis pan-susceptible ancestor sequence)

   - Vargas et al, 2021, forthcoming (phylogenies and SNPpar output ancestral sequence reconstructions)

-  - Freschi et al,

-  - Coll et al,

-  - Kapopoulou A, Lew JM, Cole ST, Tuberculosis (Edinb), 2011.
-10.1016/j.tube.2010.09.006 (Gene location data)